likaia/vue-native-websocket-vue3/README-EN.md

 In order to facilitate the use of pinia outside the component, useSocketStoreWithOut is additionally exported here, otherwise pinia will report an error indicating that the pinia instance cannot be found.

-The introduced `store` code is as follows:
+The store configuration code of pinia is as follows:
 ```typescript
 import type { App } from 'vue';
 import { createPinia } from 'pinia';